 Published

-"The Torsten and Wanja Söderberg Prize has been an outstanding force in promoting Nordic designers for 25 years.
-For the individual laureate, an invaluable opportunity to develop their practice has opened up.
-For the Röhsska Museum, the prize has set the tone in its efforts to develop into a leading meeting place for design and crafts.
-Meeting the winners has opened up the conversation about design with the public and strengthened the museum's collections.
-The collaboration with the Nordic art industry museums in the jury work has also provided a network that has contributed to new knowledge", says Nina Due, Director of the Röhsska Museum.
+“The Torsten and Wanja Söderberg Prize has been an outstanding driving force in the effort to highlight Nordic designers for the past 25 years.
+For individual recipients, it has opened up an invaluable opportunity to develop their practice.
+For the Röhsska Museum, the prize has played a pivotal role in its evolution into a leading hub for design and crafts.
+“Engaging with the award winners has both opened up the conversation about design with the public and strengthened the museum’s collections.
+The collaboration with the Nordic museums of decorative arts in the jury process has also created a network that has contributed to new insights,”saysNina Due, director of the Röhsska Museum.

 2018 winner Brynjar Sigurðarson and his work are on display at the Röhsska Museum until May 19, 2019.
 Previous winners include Mats Theselius (Sweden), Peter Opsvik (Norway), Steinunn Sigurðardóttir (Iceland), Harri Koskinen (Finland), Ann-Sofie Back (Sweden), Henrik Vibskov (Denmark), Margrethe Odegaard (Denmark) and Daniel Rybakken (Norway).